sgarciafer/Automodal/README.md

 ```
 In this example the first popup will open after 1 second.
 The timer stops while the pop-up is open, when the pop-up is closed the timer start again and the second modal wait 1000 seconds before firing.

+## Enabling automatic pop-up

+autoDelay have false as default value, so the plugin can replace vodkabears remodal without having to set those properties to false on the already existing HTML.
+To enable the automodal properties you need to explicitly set the autoDelay and autoReset values on the modal HTML.

+### autoDelay

+autoDelay is set in miliseconds.

+### autoReset

+autoReset is set in minutes, and it's default value is set to 1440 minutes which equals one day.
+if you set it to false then no cookie will be sent to the browser and the pop-up will open on every page load.
+That's call a very annoying pop-up :-)

 # IMPORTANT NOTE ABOUT CHROME BROWSER

 Chrome browser do not alow to store cookies when the URL points to a local file, so if you want to test this plugin using the demo/index.html do it on a Firefox browser, or find a trick to make it work on Chrome.